ohubaut/GildedRose-Refactoring-Kata/Java/README.md

   decide to move to JPMS)
 * We expect that the provided `Item[] items` in the constructor to not be modified by the supplier afterward (i.e: swapping an item with another one)
+* We don't really have control on initial quality of items.
+We have to assume that the provided once will respect the describe boundaries